All Episodes

 It's very nice to talk to you.

-Um I was listening to you earlier, and you wanted to know what all of us were going to do for the inauguration.
+I was listening to you earlier, and you wanted to know what all of us were going to do for the inauguration.

 And I did not intend, never intended to watch it, but I did find out that it is National Squirrel Appreciation Day.

-So this is nationwide, it's not just South Carolina scrub.
+It's not just South Carolina squirrel.

-No, it is national.
+Oh, no, it is national.

 I looked it up.

-I didn't believe it, but I looked it up and I thought, oh, what a wonderful way to uh celebrate this day watching squirrels bury nuts.
+I didn't believe it, but I looked it up and I thought, oh, what a wonderful way to celebrate this day watching squirrels bury nuts.

 Right.

-Okay, so you're watching you're watching well uh and I in some ways I don't know why, but it's somehow appropriate that when uh when uh President Obama says there's fewer bulls in Washington, it's good to know there's a squirrel hoarding nuts in South Carolina.
+Well, in some ways, I don't know why, but it's somehow appropriate that when President Obama says there's fewer balls in Washington, it's good to know there's a squirrel hoarding nuts in South Carolina.

 It all evens out.